The dog has chronic intestinal inflammation. Chronic small intestinal diarrhea in dogs. Treatment of chronic enteropathy

 Treatment of enterocolitis in dogs at home

-During rehabilitation are allowed:
+During rehabilitation the following are allowed:

 • Lean meat, chicken, turkey.

-• Cottage cheese with a minimum fat content.
+• Cottage cheese with minimal fat content.

 • Egg yolks.